JJaakson/hotel-website-backend-2020/InstallationGuide.md

             java -jar jarfile.jar

-If everything went well, it should start without anyproblems.
-We setup Swagger to test our api so if it started on the server, we can go to http://13.59.14.54:8080/api/swagger-ui/ to see if everything is running fine.
+If everything went well, it should start without any problems.
+We setup Swagger to test our api, so if it started on the server, we can go to http://13.59.14.54:8080/api/swagger-ui/ to see if everything is running fine.

 - **Back-end configuration:**
         To make the api run in the background we need to create a service that the server will run.
-        For that to happen login as user ubuntu(if logged in as gitlab-runner insert: exit).
-And we need to create a service.
+        For that to happen, login as user ubuntu (if logged in as gitlab-runner, insert: exit).
     - To create a service file (for this project rooms.service):

             cd /etc/systemd/system/